Markéta Hajdu

-Markéta Hajdu (born September 9, 1974) is a retired female hammer thrower from the Czech Republic.
-She set her personal best throw (65.91 metres) on June 2, 2001 at a meet in Prague, earning her a berth for the 2001 World Championships in Edmonton, Canada.
+Markéta Hajdu (born Markéta Procházková; 9 September 1974) is a Czech retired hammer thrower.

+In the 1990s, she was among the pioneers of the Czech women hammer throw and she increased the Czech record in the hammer throw several times (first time in 1993 with a throw of 44.18 metres).
+She set her personal best throw (65.91 metres) on 2 June 2001 at a meet in Prague, earning her a berth for the 2001 World Championships in Edmonton, Canada.